Become a fan of h2g2

 Although French Cuisine is famous throughout the world, the mountains are far from the gastronomic centre of France.
 'Peasant fare' is the norm, which means plenty of meat, cheese and fish, but little in the line of sauces or even vegetables.
 It's possible to get a five course meal with starter, fish course, main course, cheese and dessert without seeing a green vegetable.
 Presumably, the locals eat vegetables at home and don't want to pay restaurant prices for them.
 As a result, a vegetarian will find it quite hard to get a decent meal.
 Having said that, if you are a meat eater, the food is good, the wine is excellent and cheap, and like everywhere in France, they know how to make coffee.

-Particular specialities of the Southwest of France are Paté de Foie Gras (paté of fattened goose livers), Confit de Canard (duck preserved in fat) and Cassoulet (a bean stew with small sausages).
+Particular specialities of the Southwest of France are Paté de Foie Gras (paté of fattened goose livers), Confit de Canard (duck preserved in oil or fat) and Cassoulet (a bean stew with small sausages).

 A Guide to the Towns and Sights

 The rest of this entry looks at various sights, ordered more or less from west to east.

 Biarritz is a traditional sea-side town which was very popular in former times.
 Being at the Atlantic end of the Pyrénées, it has a much wetter climate than the Mediterranean resorts of the French Riviera, so it is no longer considered as fashionable as it once was.
 On the other hand, since 1957, it has been considered the surfing capital of Europe.

 St Jean de Luz